ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2026-05-28-tda-multilingual-nlp.md

 ### Dataset

 In this blog post, we're going to use the [PolyglotTeachers-SFT-Synth](https://huggingface.co/datasets/ljvmiranda921/PolyglotTeachers-SFT-Synth) **synthetic dataset** from my recent paper.
-It contains instruction-tuning pairs for six languages, Arabic, Czech, German, Spanish, Indonesian, Japanese, and Tagalog, using different data generation methods (generate from exemplars, translate from English to target language, respond in target language).
+It contains instruction-tuning pairs for seven languages: Arabic, Czech, German, Spanish, Indonesian, Japanese, and Tagalog, using different data generation methods (generate from exemplars, translate from English to target language, respond in target language).
 In the current version of this dataset, the texts were generated by Gemma 3 27B Instruct.
 For the **natural dataset** comparison, I'm going to sample from [WildChat](https://huggingface.co/datasets/allenai/WildChat).
 This dataset contains human-LM interactions "in-the-wild" across several languages.